-Your credit score is much like your dating profile, except you’re not looking for love, you’re looking for money—or, I suppose, you could be looking for deep pockets on your beau.
-I don’t judge.
-Regardless, your credit score will affect how attractive you look in the eyes of banks and lenders, and if you ever want to borrow money, you will need to make sure you have a decent rap sheet.
+Your credit score affects many of your financial decisions.
+You must have good credit standing when you are applying for an apartment or getting a new credit card.
+Your credit score will affect how attractive you look in the eyes of banks and lenders, and if you ever want to borrow money, you will need to make sure you have a decent credit history.
 So, how does an installment loan weigh in on things?

-If you've already dug yourself into debt, it's not the end for your credit score.
-In fact, depending on the nature of your situation, you might be able toutilize an installment loan to build your credit back up!
-Let's say for example that you have quite the sum situated in a car loan, and your previous low credit score left you with a high-interest rate at the dealership.
-Do a little research into acredible alternate installment loanwith a lower interest rate to help yourself in the long run.
+If you've already got yourself into debt, it's not the end for your credit score.
+Depending on your situation, you might even be able to use an installment loan to get your credit back on track!
+Let's say, for example, that you owe a lot on a car loan, and because you had a low credit score before, the dealership charged you a high-interest rate.
+Find a trustworthy alternative to an installment loan with a lower interest rate by doing some research.
+This will help you in the long run.